amazon-connect/amazon-connect-streams/Documentation.md

 ```js
 contact.onACW(function(contact) { /* ... */ });
 ```
-Subscribe a method to be invoked whenever the contact enters the ACW state.
+Subscribe a method to be invoked whenever the contact enters the ACW state, named `ContactStateType.ENDED`.
 This is after the connection has been closed, but before the contact is destroyed.

 ### `contact.onConnected()`
 ```js